HarryCope/QA-Cinema-OMD/ReadMe.md

 Yuo will need to to click into the instance and copy the ip address.
 Open the commmand terminal and navigate to the directory where you saved the Key pair file.
-Type the following to connect to the instace you have just created. ssh -i "your Key pari file" Ubtuntu @ "EC2 IP address"
+Type the following to connect to the instance you have just created. ssh -i "your Key pari file" Ubtuntu @ "EC2 IP address"
 Then follow the on-screen commands and you will have succefully login into your EC2 instance.

 You will then need to repeat this process to allow you to create a seperate instance for you to host your Jenkins.